jhaaaa/alix-and-bo/README.md

 Who are Alice and Bob?
 They are the first two of what would eventually grow to become a comprehensive cast of characters used to illustrate cryptographic concepts.
 Specifically, these characters are used in discussions about entities trying to communicate securely using cryptographic systems and protocols.

-For example, with the advent of this cast of characters, instead of saying “Person A sends a message to Person B,” we were now able to say “Alice sends a message to Bob,” humanizing and concretizing the scenario.
+For example, with the advent of this cast of characters, instead of saying, “Person A sends a message to Person B,” we were now able to say, “Alice sends a message to Bob,” humanizing and concretizing the scenario.

 The original Alice and Bob characters were first documented by Ron Rivest, Adi Shamir, and Leonard Adleman in their 1978 paper, "[A Method for Obtaining Digital Signatures and Public-key Cryptosystems](https://web.williams.edu/Mathematics/lg5/302/RSA.pdf)."
 The fuller cast of characters was fleshed out by Bob Schneier in his 1994 book, "[Applied Cryptography: Protocols, Algorithms, and Source Code in C](https://www.wiley.com/en-us/Applied+Cryptography%3A+Protocols%2C+Algorithms+and+Source+Code+in+C%2C+20th+Anniversary+Edition-p-9781119096726)."